Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation

-From now on, we fix a (nonzero) normalization according to Theorem~\ref{th:1b}, and use our notation~$d_b$ for the so \emph{normalized} edge operators.
+From now on, we fix a (nonzero) normalization according to Theorem~\ref{th:1b}, and write simply~$d_b$ instead of~$d_b^{\mathrm{norm}}$.

-\begin{remark} We do not write out the normalizing factors explicitly: they look cumbersome, and we do not use them in this paper. \end{remark}

 There are 10 edges in our 4-simplex~$12345$, and only 4 linearly independent 1-coboundaries.
-As the space spanned by the edge operators, for a given~$\mathcal W$, must be 5-dimensional, there must be one more linear dependence between them --- one more (non-cobound\-ary) 1-cochain~$\nu$ whose corresponding operator vanishes.
-As neither adding any coboundary to~$\nu$ nor multiplying~$\nu$ by a nonzero factor changes the set of linear dependencies between edge operators, the essential part of~$\nu$ is contained in \emph{its} coboundary --- 2-cocycle
+As the space spanned by the edge operators, for a given~$\mathcal W$, must be 5-dimensional, there must be one more linear dependence between them --- one more (non-cobound\-ary) 1-cochain~$\nu$ whose corresponding operator vanishes: